Minimum Viable Onboarding: Your Go-To Guide To User Activation

 Your users are busy: product tours encourage passive behavior, and in reality, most people skip or ignore them because they struggle to see how they’re relevant.

-A minimum viable onboarding process is an entirely different beast: they aim to personalize the user onboarding flow, motivate users, and direct them down a path that helps them experience value fast.
+A minimum viable onboarding process is an entirely different beast: they aim to personalize the user onboarding flow, motivate users, and direct them down a path that helps users reach experience value fast.

 To do that effectively, you need to understand your users and what drives their behavior.
 That’s the only way to discover what’s relevant for them and tailor the onboarding experience accordingly.